bjucps/cps110-thinkcspy/_sources/06-MoreFlow/The3n1Sequence.rst

 number that needs more than a hundred steps before it terminates.

-.. admonition:: Lab
+.. admonition:: Optional Lab

-    * `Experimenting with the 3n+1 Sequence <../Labs/sequencelab.html>`_ In this guided lab exercise we will try to learn more about this sequence.
+    * `Experimenting with the 3n+1 Sequence <../Labs/sequencelab.html>`_ In this optional guided lab exercise we will try to learn more about this sequence.

 Particular values aside, the interesting question is whether we can prove that